chaswiso/Portfolio/Test Portfolio.md

 > Written with [StackEdit](https://stackedit.io/).
 # Christopher Alderson - Test Portfolio
 ## Test Plan
+> everyone has a plan till they get hit in the mouth

 ## Test Strategy
 > coverage and quality
 ## Test Case